Force - Definition, Examples, Unit, Characteristics, FAQs

 2. Force acting on a spring, Spring Force

-Whenever a spring is stretched to some length, spring always has a restoring force to bring it on its original state, and such restoring force is called spring force which is calculated by the famous Hooke’s law as
+Whenever a spring is stretched to some length, spring always has a restoring force to bring it to its original state, and such restoring force is called spring force which is calculated by the famous Hooke’s law as

 $F=-K x$